Many diseases of Irish and sweet potatoes can be prevented in the home vegetable garden by using the following cultural controls:

 - Rotate with crops other than tomatoes.

-- Remove diseased plants and tubers of all sizes from the soil and remove from garden.
+- Remove diseased plants and tubers of all sizes from the soil and garden area.

-Early Blight: This disease is caused by the fungus Alternaria solani, and is first observed on the plants as small, black lesions mostly on the older foliage.
+Early Blight: This disease is caused by the fungus Alternaria solani, and is first observed on the plants as small, black lesions, mostly on the older foliage.
 Spots enlarge and concentric rings in a bull’s eye pattern can be seen in the center of the diseased area.
-Tissue surrounding the spots may turn yellow.
+The tissue surrounding the spots may turn yellow.
 If high temperature and humidity occur at this time, much of the foliage is killed and falls off.
 Tubers may be infected with brown, corky, dry spots.
-The fungal spores spend the winter in plant debris left in the garden, and on other solanaceous hosts, such as tomato, eggplant and black nightshade.
+The fungal spores spend the winter in plant debris left in the garden and on other solanaceous hosts, such as tomato, eggplant, and black nightshade.
 Tubers are frequently infected through wounds inflicted during harvest.
 Allow tubers to mature fully before digging.
 Infected tubers are inedible.

-Prevention & Treatment: Use crop rotation, eradicate weeds and volunteer potato and tomato plants, fertilize properly, and keep the plants growing vigorously.
-Remove diseased plants immediately after harvest.
+Prevention & Treatment: Use crop rotation, eradicate weeds and volunteer potato and tomato plants, fertilize and lime based on soil test results, and keep the plants growing vigorously.
+Remove and dispose of diseased plants immediately after harvest.
 Use disease-free seed potatoes.
-The varieties Kennebec, Rosa and Sebago are resistant to early blight.
-For fungicide application, use mancozeb, chlorothalonil or copper fungicide.
-Wait 14 days after spraying mancozeb before harvest, and 7 days after spraying chlorothalonil.
-Mancozeb gives good control of early blight, and chlorothalonil, or copper fungicide give fair control.
+The varieties Kennebec, Rosa, and Sebago are resistant to early blight.
+For fungicide application, use mancozeb, chlorothalonil, or copper fungicide.
+Wait 14 days after spraying mancozeb before harvest and 7 days after spraying chlorothalonil.
+Chlorothalonil gives good control of early blight, and mancozeb or copper fungicide gives good to fair control.
+Chlorothalonil has a 0 day pre-harvest interval, and mancozeb has a 5 day pre-harvest interval.
 See Table 1 for examples of products.

-Common Scab: This disease is caused by the bacterium Streptomyces scabies, which persists in the soil for long periods.
+Common Scab: This disease is caused by the filamentous bacterium Streptomyces scabies, which persists in the soil for long periods.
 Brown corky scabs or pits occur on potato tubers.
 These spots enlarge and merge together, sometimes covering most of the tuber.
 Leaves and stems are not affected.
-Scab is most severe in dry soil with a pH above 5.5, and in soil low in nutrients.
-Tubers infected with scab are edible, however, when blemishes are removed, much of the tuber may be wasted.
+Scab is most severe in dry soil with a pH above 5.5 and in soil low in nutrients.
+Tubers infected with scab are edible; however, when blemishes are removed, much of the tuber may be wasted.

 Root-Knot Nematodes: Root knot is caused by the southern root-knot nematode, Meloidogyne incognita.
 Nematodes are microscopic worms that live in the soil.
 They are not related to earthworms.
 Nematodes feed on plant roots, damaging and stunting them.
-The first evidence of a nematode problem is poor growth of plants and poor color of foliage.
+The first evidence of a nematode problem is poor plant growth and poor foliage color.
 The damaged roots cannot supply sufficient water and nutrients to the aboveground plant parts, and the plant is stunted or slowly dies.
 Symptoms are more pronounced during dry weather.
-Infested tubers are unsightly, but edible if peeled.
+Infested tubers are unsightly but edible if peeled.
 The root-knot nematode causes small inconspicuous root swellings or galls to develop.